dcgreatrex/decisionExperiment_temporalVar/README.md

 Psychtoolbox3 (http://psychtoolbox.org/) - version 3.0.13 - Flavor: beta - Corresponds to SVN Revision 8038.

 ## Installation:
-Clone the responsitory to a local folder and set MATLABs current directory to the selected folder.
+Clone the respository to a local folder and set MATLABs current directory to the selected folder.
 Enter 'temporal_variability' into the MATLAB terminal to start the experiment.

 ## Experimental overview: